WNTZ-TV: Under White Knight/ComCorp ownership

 Delta Media sold its television properties in Alexandria and Lafayette.
-In 1997, WNTZ was sold to Sheldon Galloway's White Knight Broadcasting, an offspring company of Communications Corporation of America (CCA or ComCorp for short), owned by his father, Thomas Galloway.
+In 1997, WNTZ was sold to Sheldon Galloway's White Knight Broadcasting, an offspring company of Communications Corporation of America, owned by his father, Thomas Galloway.

 In an unusual situation, the offices in Alexandria and Natchez remained in control of Delta Media.
 White Knight paid monthly rent to Delta Media to remain in the offices until 2007.
 Then the WNTZ operation moved a third time to rented space along Parliament Drive in the Noles-Frye building, a local real estate agency.
 The Natchez office remained a sales office until 2011; it later served as the site for special projects and social media staff during the station's last years under ComCorp ownership.

 Thomas created CCA when he signed on Fox affiliate WGMB in Baton Rouge from the purchase and move of the original transmitter for WNTZ.
 White Knight was founded by Sheldon in 1996 after the purchase of NBC affiliate WVLA-TV in Baton Rouge.
 CCA eventually purchased KADN in Lafayette from Delta Media outright in 2004, after a long-term Local marketing agreement (LMA).

 WNTZ, WGMB, WVLA and KADN make up the "core four" on which both CCA and White Knight companies were built.
 Under White Knight, WNTZ saw many of its biggest changes, most notably in the early-to-mid 2000s.